thejeshgn/env_sensor_workshop_children_part1/README.md

 ** If you are below 18.
 Adult supervision is a must.
 Please be with your guardian or parent to recive the kit.**

 ## A bill of materials
-1. Arduino Uno R3 Compatible Development Board ATmega328P
+1. Arduino Uno R3 Compatible Development Board ATmega328P - 1
-2. USB cable for Arduino Uno R3
+2. USB cable for Arduino Uno R3 - 1
-3. AC to USB power (Same as the ones used by android phones)
+3. AC to USB power (Same as the ones used by android phones) - 1
-4. DHT22 / AM2302 Digital Temperature and Humidity Sensor
+4. DHT22 / AM2302 Digital Temperature and Humidity Sensor - 1
-5. LCD 6x2 LCD display display for arduino,8051,AVR,PIC,ARM
+5. LCD 6x2 LCD display display for arduino,8051,AVR,PIC,ARM  - 1
-6. Breadboard
+6. Breadboard - 1
-7. Breadboard Wires (Male to Male)
+7. Breadboard Wires (M2M, M2F) - 15 each
-8. Regular 1.5 Battery
+8. Regular 1.5 Battery - 1
-9. Led
+9. Led -1
-10. 10 Potentiometer
+10. 10K Potentiometer
-11. A few resistors
+11. A few resistors 10K, 1K, 230

 ## Common Items for the workshop
 1. Multimeter